MUTOR-2/HistoryAndPracticeOfMultimedia/_units/05/index.md

 2) *“it masks and denatures a profound reality”*

-2a) The image on the right in figure {{ baby-photo-fig }} could be a photograph that has been manipulated digitally
+2a) This could be a photograph that has been manipulated digitally

+{% include img-figure url="./baby-edited.png" description="An edited photograph" %}

 2b) in audio, a recording of an instrument may be edited/enhanced